 Her noble purpose behind going public with her sexual identity was to bring the world’s attention to the stigmatization that intersex people face, which can often have dire consequences.
 Her legal success inspired many state officials to dismiss the notion of binary gender and embrace the whole spectrum, in order to recognize the true gender identity of its citizens.

-Hanne Gaby Odiele (Malta)
+Hanne Gaby Odiele (Belgium)

 Hanne was informed of her intersex identity weeks before her modelling career was to start.
 She went on to be a highly successful figure in the fashion industry, particularly known for her high-profile clients.